simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 ## close

+(equity)

-`close [--retain | --migrate | --open] [QUERY]`
+`close [--open | --migrate | --retain] [QUERY]`

-By default:
-prints a transaction that zeroes out ("closes") all accounts, transferring their balances to an equity account.
+Transfer account balances to and/or from an equity account.
-Query arguments can be added to override the accounts selection.
-Three other modes are supported:

-`--retain`:
-prints a transaction closing revenue and expense balances.
-This is traditionally done by businesses at the end of each accounting period;
-it is less necessary in personal and computer-based accounting, but it can help balance the accounting equation A=L+E.

-`--migrate`:
-prints a transaction to close asset, liability and most equity balances, and another transaction to re-open them.
-This can be useful when starting a new file (for performance or data protection).
-Adding the closing transaction to the old file allows old and new files to be combined.

-`--open`:
-as above, but prints just the opening transaction.
-This can be useful for starting a new file, leaving the old file unchanged.
-Similar to Ledger's equity command.

 _FLAGS

-You can change the equity account name with `--close-acct ACCT`.
-It defaults to `equity:retained earnings` with `--retain`, or `equity:opening/closing balances` otherwise.
+This command is useful in several situations.
+It has four main modes, corresponding to the most common use cases:

+By default, it prints a "closing balances" transaction that zeroes out all accounts, transferring their balances to `equity:opening/closing balances`.

+With `--open`, it instead prints an "opening balances" transaction that restores the balances of asset, liability and most equity accounts.
+This is similar to Ledger's equity command, and could be useful for propagating balances to a new file.

+With `--migrate`, it prints both the closing and opening transactions, for asset, liability and most equity accounts.
+This is the preferred way to migrate balances to a new file: the opening transaction should be inserted at the start of the new file, and the closing transaction should be added at the end of the old file.
+Now, the files can be combined for multi-file reporting, without disturbing balances (because the redundant closing/opening transactions cancel each other out).

+With `--retain`, it prints a "retain earnings" transaction that transfers revenue and expense balances to `equity:retained earnings`.
+Businesses traditionally do this at the end of each accounting period;
+it is less necessary with computer-based accounting, but it could still be useful if you want to see the accounting equation A=L+E satisfied.

+In all modes, those defaults can be overridden:

-You can change the transaction description(s) with `--close-desc 'DESC'` and `--open-desc 'DESC'`.
+- the transaction descriptions can be changed with `--close-desc=DESC` and `--open-desc=DESC`
-It defaults to `retain earnings` with `--retain`, or `closing balances` and `opening balances` otherwise.
+- the account to transfer to/from can be changed with `--close-acct=ACCT`
+- the accounts to be closed/opened can be changed with `QUERY` (an account query).

-Just one posting to the equity account will be used by default, with an implicit amount.
+By default just one equity posting, with an implicit amount, will be used.
 With `--x/--explicit` the amount will be shown explicitly, and if it involves multiple commodities, a separate posting will be generated for each commodity.